The-Batman-Code/Project-7-NYC-Uber-Data-Engineering-Pandas-Pyspark/README.md

 ```
 <EXTERNAL-IP-ADDRESS-OF-YOUR-VM:6789>
 ```
-7. If all the above steps go successfully, we can now start using pyspark for the tranformations.
+7. If all the above steps are successful, we can now start using pyspark for the tranformations.
 8. In Mage's UI, create a new pipeline and name it whatever you want.
 9. Now in the edit pipeline section add a scratchpad section shown below👇